Welcome to MANSACODE

 + The nine components of a DBM (Dynamic Business Model)

-+ Computer programming (and/or other economically relevant tech-skills)
++ Content/Social Media Marketing, Computer programming, (and/or other economically relevant tech-skills)

 + At the culmination of the MANSACODE Accelerator Project, each Youth Entrepreneur is rewarded: